-The Wall Scholars Award is available to full-time tenured or tenure stream UBC faculty members.
+The Wall Scholars Award is available to full-time tenured or tenure-track UBC faculty members.
 Emeriti may also apply.
 Appointees must be able to meet the Terms and Expectations for the Wall Scholars program.

 Recipients of past PWIAS Wall Scholar and Distinguished Scholar in Residence awards are eligible to apply for an additional residential appointment after five years of completing their term.
 In exceptional circumstances, Wall Scholars may seek re-appointment for a second consecutive term.
 The onus will be on these applicants to justify why a second year in residence is critical to support a significant and productive avenue of research, and how they have made exceptional contributions to the intellectual life of the PWIAS during their current tenure as Wall Scholars.